 Simon Sebag Montefiore

-Simon Sebag Montefiore is a prizewinning historian and novelist whose bestselling books have been published in over forty-eight languages.
+Simon Sebag Montefiore is a prizewinning historian and novelist whose bestselling books have been published in over 48 languages.
 His works of history have won prizes in the United Kingdom, United States, France, Austria and Italy.
 His interview with us is about the best books on Jerusalem, and his own books have been recommended on Five Books many times.
 His own favourites are his works of historical fiction—the three books, starting with Sashenka, that make up his Moscow trilogy.

 Interviews with Simon Sebag Montefiore